CAIJ-UW/ATIP-OCR/README.md

 ```
 For this code to work, you will need to tailor it to your specific purposes by changing two of the parameters.

 Depending on how many pages are in your PDF file, you will need to the edit the "%03d" section of the "-sOutputFile=page%page03d.png" parameter.
-If your file has <100 pages, change this to "%02d" (two digits), if your file has >100 pages but less than <1000, it can be left at "%03d" (three digits), if your file has >1000 pages but less than <10000, it should be changed to "%04d" (four digits), and so on.
+If your file has <10 pages, change this to "%01d" (1 digit), if your file has <100 pages, change this to "%02d" (two digits), if your file has >100 pages but less than <1000, it can be left at "%03d" (three digits), if your file has >1000 pages but less than <10000, it should be changed to "%04d" (four digits), and so on.

 The "input.pdf" parameter should be replaced with the exact name of the file you wish to convert.